RiaKabra/DATA_ANALYTICS_INTERNSHIP/README.md

 # DATA_ANALYTICS_INTERNSHIP
- I worked as a Data Analytics Intern at Apexon, Hyderabad from AUgust 2023- November 2023.
+ I worked as a Data Analytics Intern at Apexon, Hyderabad from August 2023- November 2023.
  I worked on labelling GitHub issues into bug, feature and requests This was done in two parts -
  1) Part 1: Data Engineering (cleaning and transformation of data)